What to Expect From Prescription Drug Addiction Treatment

 - Invite them to activities that are far removed from the “party” culture

 - Work alongside them to eat better and exercise

 - Attend support groups with them or at least take the time to listen

 - Show them kind love.
 They’ve got a long journey ahead of them.

 Finding Help on the Road to Recovery

-The Midwest Recovery Centers provide the extended prescription drug addiction treatment to help you (or a loved one) succeed in their road to recovery and lifelong sobriety.
+Midwest Recovery Centers provide extended prescription drug addiction treatment to help you (or a loved one) succeed on your road to recovery and lifelong sobriety.

-Their team assists each family and individual in a tailored way to provide a therapeutic model which introduces personal therapy, education, personal growth, and a 12-step support.
+Our team assists each family and individual in a tailored way to provide a therapeutic model which includes personal therapy, education, personal growth, and 12-step support.

-Give them a call, 844-597-1376, or use their ‘have us call you‘.
-Believe me, it’s something you’ll wish you’d done earlier especially when you see so many great lives ruined due to prescription drug abuse.
+Give us a call, 844-597-1376, or use our contact form.
+Don’t wait—you’ll wish you had done this earlier, especially when you see so many great lives ruined due to prescription drug abuse.